There in the opening light on a track shaded by lakeside trees an engine revs and I – run.

 It’s 30 meters away.

 But luckily, a guy sees me, and it returns – just for me!

 I couldn’t wait another week for the next sailing from Gorgora to Bahir Dar.

-And so, the 2-day journey to the southern shores of Lake Tana – Ethiopia’s largest lake – was on.
+And so, the 2-day boat journey to the southern shores of Lake Tana – Ethiopia’s largest lake – was on.

-When I reach the south, I’ll visit the source of the Blue Nile River and the connected waterfalls.
+The plan is: when I reach the south, I’ll visit the source of the Blue Nile River and the connected waterfalls.

-Crossing the copper waters of Lake Tana
+Crossing the ‘copper waters’ of Ethiopia’s Lake Tana

 Red soil running with the rain gives the lake a copper tan.
 But other times, the waters are blue.